 Encourage the use of ICT in public tendering and e-procurement.

-Ensure the free flow of data, an open Internet and network neutrality to secure an inclusive information economy.
+Ensure the ease of internet access to the public, free flow of data, an open Internet and network neutrality to secure an inclusive information economy.

 Encourage ICT use in small, micro and medium enterprises (SMMEs), including by enhancing their access to affordable computer, telecom and broadband infrastructure.

-Promote business opportunities from new ICT developments, including mobile commerce, social media, cloud computing, big data, open data and 3D printing.
+Promote business opportunities from new ICT developments, including, but not limited to, mobile commerce, social media, cloud computing, big data, open data and 3D printing.

 Create and support ICT-enabled business networks.